Sweetest of all: Patriots reign in mighty Super Bowl rally

 His boss wasn’t playing that game.

-Robert Kraft stood on the podium, smiling away while commissioner Roger Goodell shouted into the microphone so he could be heard above the raucous boos raining down on him during the trophy presentation.
+Patriots owner Robert Kraft stood on the podium, smiling away while Commissioner Roger Goodell shouted into the microphone so he could be heard above the raucous boos raining down on him during the trophy presentation.

 Goodell is Public Enemy No. 1 in New England because of “Deflategate” and the four-game suspension he handed Brady to start this season.